yihanecon/yihanecon.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am an associate professor at the [School of Applied Economics at Renmin University of China](http://ae.ruc.edu.cn/).

+My research interests ar Development Economics and Behavioral Economics.

+Welcome to contact me.
+My email is yihanecon@ruc.edu.cn.